 Activated sludge with atmospheric and pure oxygen diffusion

-Bayport is GCA’s largest facility, serving 63 industrial customers and two municipalities via a 2.25-mile BioSan pipeline for process wastewater and contaminated storm water runoff and a parallel “Clean Stream” concrete channel for streams that require solids treatment only, such as cooling tower blow-down water.
+Bayport is GCA’s largest facility, serving primarily industrial customers and two municipalities via a 2.25-mile BioSan pipeline for process wastewater and contaminated storm water runoff and a parallel “Clean Stream” concrete channel for streams that require solids treatment only, such as cooling tower blow-down water.
 The original plant was built by Friendswood Development Company, then owned by Exxon, as part of its Bayport Industrial Complex.
 GCA acquired the facility in 1974 and has expanded and improved it since.

-The 40-Acre Facility commenced operations in 1974 and today provides regional wastewater treatment services for two petrochemical plants and a marine terminal operation.
+The 40-Acre Facility commenced operations in 1974 and today provides regional wastewater treatment services for several petrochemical plants and a marine terminal operation.
 The facility also treats storm water and carriage water from the 40-Acre landfarm, which receives sludge from the wastewater treatment facility.
 The storm water and non-hazardous leachate from GCA’s nearby Campbell Bayou landfill are also treated at the 40-Acre Facility.

 Wastewater is transported to the facility by pipeline, treated with sludge activated by pure oxygen infusion and polished in a series of retention ponds before the treated water is discharged into the Hurricane Canal, which feeds into the Texas City ship turning basin.